FEMA Is Trying To Erase Puerto Rico From Public View

 Though the devastation in Puerto Rico has faded to the background somewhat in recent days, the region is not nearly out of the woods.
-According to data reported by FEMA on Wednesday only half of the island has access to drinking water and only 5% has electricity (recent numbers reported by a status site put up by the PR Governors Office has electricity at 9.2% now).
-It's absolutely crucial to keep these numbers in the conversation so the public is aware of the ongoing issues Puerto Rico are facing.
+According to data reported by FEMA on Wednesday only half of the island has access to drinking water and only five percent has electricity (recent numbers reported by a status site put up by the PR Governors Office has electricity at 9.2 percent now).
+It’s absolutely crucial to keep these numbers in the conversation so the public is aware of the ongoing issues Puerto Rico are facing.
 As attention fades so does activism, aid and accountability.

-As the Post pointed out, the only information left on the FEMA site lauds the government's actions by listing their accomplishments thus far.
+As the Post pointed out, the only information left on the FEMA site lauds the government’s actions by listing their accomplishments thus far.
 They are attempting to swing the narrative by deifying the federal response and erasing the harsh reality of the situation.
-FEMA has offered no rationale for deleting the info because the rationale is obvious: they don't want these numbers readily accessible by the public.
-They want to continue to move at the pace they believe is sufficient and they don't want the pesky public weighing in with their thoughts.
+FEMA has offered no rationale for deleting the info because the rationale is obvious: They don’t want these numbers readily accessible by the public.
+They want to continue to move at the pace they believe is sufficient and they don’t want the pesky public weighing in with their thoughts.

 With all that is going on between North Korea, the shooting in Las Vegas, tax reform, DACA, health care and whatever Tweet the president is set to unleash on the public next, the rebuilding process in Puerto Rico is a prime candidate to take a back seat.